 You must be able to answer yes to each of the following four statements:

-- I will have completed a clinical placement in Acute Medicine or Surgery before my start date: April, May, June, July, or August 2020.
+I will have completed a clinical placement in Acute Medicine or Surgery before my start date: January, February, March, April and May 2023.

-- I am eligible for student membership with CRNBC/CRPNBC.
+I am eligible for student membership with BCCNM.